aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 ```

 The parameter `ToDoProps` was set as a `js.Object` trait so it is easier to
-interface into the reactjs world.
+interface into the reactjs world but you could have just as easily used a
+parameter list and listed each parameter individually.

-Notice that you use a `val` to define `render`.
+You need to use a `val` to define `render`.
 Render is required for all
 components so the `methods` that you are creating forces you to define the
-render method.
-Using standard scala syntax, you need to define `val` when you
+render method with a val.
+The val is standard scala syntax--you need to define
-instantiate the trait.
+`val` when you instantiate the trait.

 Some methods are not required, such as `willMount`.
 The definition for
 `willMount` would look like: